Observation of the Quantum Boomerang Effect

 We begin each experiment by preparing a Bose-Einstein condensate (BEC) of $10^5$ $^7$Li atoms and then tuning interatomic interactions to zero with a Feshbach resonance.
 A typical experimental sequence from this point on is depicted in Fig.~\ref{fig:setupBoomerang}a.
 The atoms are exposed in turn to two coaxial optical lattices with lattice constant $d=532\,\mathrm{nm}$, wave vector $k_\mathrm{L}=\pi/d$, recoil energy $E_\mathrm{R}=\hbar^2k_\mathrm{L}^2/2M$, and tunable relative offset $x_0$. $M$ is the atomic mass.
 To prepare an initial wavefunction which is well-localized in position space within each lattice site, we adiabatically load the BEC into the first optical lattice over $50\,\mathrm{ms}$, reaching a final depth of $7\,E_\mathrm{R}$.
 At $t=0$, we suddenly turn off the first lattice and quench into a Hamiltonian created by repeated kicking with the second, spatially-shifted lattice:

-As described by Eq.~\ref{eq:ourHamiltonian}, the second, phase-shifted lattice is pulsed $n$ times to depth $V_0$ with pulse shape $f_\tau$, pulse width $\tau=300\,\mathrm{ns}$, and period $T$, after a variable delay time $\alpha T$ from the first lattice switch-off.
+As described by Eq.~\ref{eq:ourHamiltonian}, the second, phase-shifted lattice is pulsed $n$ times to depth $V_0$ with pulse shape $f_\tau$, effective pulse width $\tau=500\,\mathrm{ns}$, and period $T$; the first pulse peaks a delay time $t=\alpha T$ after the quench.
+Having measured the finite time of this quench to be approximately $190\,\mathrm{ns}$, we define $t=0$ halfway through the quench and recognize a systematic $\pm0.01$ uncertainty in the reported values of $\alpha$.
 Because of the adiabatic loading into the first lattice and the relative phase shift, the atomic ensemble starts out centered at a nonzero position given by $x_0$.
 This is analogous to the situation in a position-space quantum boomerang, where the initial state is centered at nonzero momentum.

 To make concrete the connection to the kicked rotor we introduce dimensionless variables $P\equiv 2k_\mathrm{L}Tp/M$, $Q\equiv 2k_\mathrm{L}x$, and $\mathcal{T}\equiv t/T$ as well as dimensionless parameters $\kbar\equiv 8E_\mathrm{R}T/\hbar$, an effective Planck's constant, and $K\equiv\kbar V_0\tau/2\hbar$, encoding kicking strength.
 Substituting these into Eq.~\ref{eq:ourHamiltonian}, rescaling the Hamiltonian $\mathcal{H}_\alpha\equiv (4k_\mathrm{L}^2T^2/M) H_\alpha$, and taking the $\delta$-function limit of $f_\tau/\tau$, we recover the canonical QKR Hamiltonian \mbox{$\mathcal{H}_{\alpha}=\frac{P^2}{2}+{K}\cos Q \sum_n\delta(\mathcal{T}-n-\alpha)$}.
 This gives rise to a single-particle 1-cycle Floquet operator \mbox{$U_\alpha=e^{-i(1-\alpha) P^2/2\kbar}e^{-iK\cos Q /\kbar}e^{-i\alpha P^2/2\kbar}$}.